mgutz/dat/README.md

 ).QueryStructs(&posts)
 ```

+Note: `dat` does not clean the SQL string, thus any extra whitespace is
+transmitted to the database.

 In practice, SQL is easier to write with backticks.
-Note, `dat` does not clean the
-SQL string, thus any extra whitespace is transmitted to the database.
-Use query builders
+Indeed, the reason for this
+library is because other SQL builders introduce their own domain language.
+I
+like SQL and prefer to deal with it directly.

-when dealing with one or more records (input structs).
+Query builders shine when dealing with records (input structs).

 ### Fetch Data Simply